 “Just look.
 Please.
 Please,” he said.

 I’d never seen such a sincere look of desperation on someone’s face as I did that night.
 I don’t know if it was all part of the “get money” game, but I just couldn’t look at that guy with his kid and stuff no one wanted and not be moved.
 I pulled out my wallet and handed the guy 1,000 baht (a little over $30 USD).
 He was dumbfounded by the money, but I just couldn’t walk past him anymore without helping.
-The sadness in his eyes was just too real…just too palpable.
+The sadness in his eyes was just too palpable.

 Giving money to beggars often represents more than a black-and-white choice between supporting and not supporting a flawed system.
 Many of these people lack any real social support structure that can help them out of poverty.
 Thailand has no social assistance program.
-(Neither does most of the developing world where you see such abject poverty and so many beggars.
+Neither does most of the developing world where you see such abject poverty and so many beggars.

-And so despite hating the system, I usually give.
+And so, despite hating the system, I usually give.
 If there’s change in my wallet, I give it to the homeless and beggars of the world.
 It’s simply too hard to say no. My heart breaks for them.

 What do you do?
 Do you give?
 Do you not give?
 What’s the answer here?